PetraElgemyr/arbetsmetodik-assignment-2/README.md

 Commit messages:
 (fix) - Used in commit message when something is wrong and needs to change logic if the functionality isn't right.
 I also use fix-commits when I change javascript into typescript because the old javascript includes a lot of possible bugs and errors.
 (feat) - Used when something entire new is added, some new function etc.
+(docs) - Commits related to the README file or basic overall comments as documentation to understand each function.

+I don't use optional scopes because the project is very small and only have simple functions with no api request in the project, or any other outside connections.
+The project is about creating html for 2 lists.
+There is no need to divide the commits any further.